 How is the Pfizer-BioNTech COVID-19 vaccine given?

-As authorized under an EUA, the Pfizer-BioNTech COVID-19 vaccine may be given as:
+As authorized under an EUA, the Pfizer-BioNTech COVID-19 monovalent vaccine may be given as:

-- a single booster dose at least 6 months after completion of a primary series with Pfizer-BioNTech COVID-19 vaccine to people 12 years of age and older.
+- a single booster dose at least 5 months after completion of a primary series with Pfizer-BioNTech COVID-19 vaccine to people 5–11years of age.

 What should you tell the person who is giving the vaccine?